Last updated on October 18, 2022

 All right, now for those of you who prefer to learn by reading, the first thing you need to keep in mind is that a regenerated creature doesn’t get a chance to die, and so it never leaves the battlefield.
 This means it doesn’t apply any ETB (enter the battlefield) effects.
 It also means that regeneration can be used for tokens as well.

-Since they don’t leave the battlefield, they don’t get to disappear into nothingness and can safely be kept from harms way.
-This also means that counters, enchantments, equipment, etc. aren’t removed from a regenerated creature—token or otherwise—because the creature remains alive and well.
+No, the creature’s counters stay on it because the regenerated creature does not leave the battlefield.
+It is kept from harm's way.
+This also means that counters, enchantments – auras, equipment, etc. aren’t removed from a regenerated creature—token or otherwise—because the creature remains alive and well.

-The next thing to know is that regeneration isn’t revival; it needs to be cast before the creature is destroyed.
+The next thing to know is that regeneration isn’t revival; regeneration needs to be activated before the creature is destroyed.
 It can’t bring them back from the realm of the dead, only protect them from venturing there in the first place.

 The term “regeneration shield” was introduced to better clarify the ability because of the confusion.
-When a spell or ability grants regeneration to a creature, it gains a regeneration shield which lasts until the end of the turn and activates when the creature is about to be destroyed.
+A regeneration shield is granted to a creature when a spell or ability is activated.
+The shield lasts until the end of the turn and activates when the creature is about to be destroyed.

 If a creature that has a regeneration shield faces a creature with deathtouch, both creatures deal combat damage.
 As the damage is dealt, however, the creature with regeneration is tapped, taken out of combat, and has all damage removed from it, thus bringing it back to full health.